3 min read

 Where We Are

 You have a menu bar app with a popover.
-Now let’s fill it with a note editor.
+Now let’s fill it with a real note editor — not just a plain text box, but something that supports formatting.

 Add a Text Editor